elapeza/HNPL_EEG/README.md

 The most notable changes are going from BrainVision to OTBiolab and adjusting the EEG cap to be accurate.

 This code is intended to be used with EEGLAB and MATLAB.

+Additional notes:

+In order for this to work correctly, it might be necessary to install some EEGLAB plugins through their GitHub pages, as the install from within EEGLAB is out of date.
+* Clean_rawdata
+* Zapline Plus

+All recommended plugins for this to work properly include:
+* AMICA
+* Cleanline
+* Fieldtrip-Lite
+* ICLabel
+* LIMO
+* MARA
+* Mobilab
+* PowPowCat
+* PrepPipeline
+* clean_rawdata
+* dipfit
+* firfilt
+* fullRankAveRef
+* PostAmicaUtility
+* zapline-plus